pragsmike/PromptCritical/docs/evo-command-sequence.md

 ### The `bootstrap` → `vary` → `evaluate` → `select` Workflow

-Let's trace the lifecycle of an evolutionary cycle, starting from a fresh experiment.
+Here is a trace of the lifecycle of an evolutionary cycle, starting from a fresh experiment.

 #### State 1: After `pcrit bootstrap`

 The user runs `pcrit bootstrap my-experiment`.
-This command ingests the seed prompts, creates top-level links, and **critically, creates `gen-0`**, populating it with any object-prompts found in the manifest.
+This command ingests the seed prompts, creates top-level links, and creates `gen-0`, populating it with any object-prompts found in the manifest.
 The experiment now has an initial population ready for evolution.

 **Directory Structure:**
 ```